 No, you will need to express your preferences at the information session after hearing what is involved.

 When will I know if my request has been approved?

-Within 48 hours after the Elder’s meeting, which take place on the Wednesday after the Monday information session.
+Within 48 hours after the Church Council meeting, which take place on the Monday after the information session.

 Is there any charge for the Baptism service?